jorinvo/googlesheets-sql-sync/README.md

 ### Use as Clojure package

-- You can generate a config file with `googlesheets-sql-sync.config/generate`
+- You can generate a config file with `'#googlesheets-sql-sync.config/generate`
+- Generate and validate options for running the system with `'#googlesheets-sql-sync.options/defaults` and `'#googlesheets-sql-sync.options/validate`
-- Run the system with `googlesheets-sql-sync.core/start`
+- Run the system with `'#googlesheets-sql-sync.core/start`
 - Overwrite `'#googlesheets-sql-sync.log/info`, `'#googlesheets-sql-sync.log/warn`, `#googlesheets-sql-sync.log/error` to modify or disable logging.